 About Brittani Nicholl

-The ileostomy bag would allow the bowel to rest, but at that time doctors could not say how long I would have the ileostomy for and there was still discussion with the surgeon that they may have to remove the entire bowel.
-Living with an ileostomy was hard enough to get my head around, but surfing with an ileostomy…that was a challenge.
-I’d learnt not to eat at least 1-2 hours leading up to going for a surf and I surfed in a one piece swimsuit, at times a wetsuit as well to keep everything in place on my stomach.
-I had a few mishaps with leakage and irritation whilst surfing with the bag but it was all worth it in the end just to be doing something I loved, and I still continued to travel and achieve a lot with my surfing.
+The ileostomy bag would allow the bowel to rest, but doctors could not say how long the ileostomy bag would be required and there was still discussion that they may have to remove the entire bowel.
+For Brittani, living with an ileostomy was hard enough to get her head around, but surfing with an ileostomy…that was her challenge.
+She learnt not to eat at least 1-2 hours leading up to a surf, wearing a one-piece swimsuit and at times a wetsuit to keep everything in place on her stomach.
+Brittani had a few mishaps with leakage and irritation whilst surfing with the bag, but it was all worth it just to be doing something she loved.

-In 2011 I became a National Ambassador for Crohn’s & Colitis Australia and have since spoken about my story at charity events, luncheons, youth camps, and also Parliament House.
-I’d like people to have a better understanding of inflammatory bowel disease (IBD) and my wish as an ambassador is to promote this disease more openly; as it can affect anyone at any time and it isn’t an easy thing speak about.
+In 2011 Brittani became a National Ambassador for Crohn’s & Colitis Australia.
+Brittani has not only shared her story with people she has met along the way, she has spoken at Parliament House, various charity, luncheons and youth camps.
+Brittani would like people to have a better understanding of inflammatory bowel disease (IBD) and wishes to promote this disease more openly; as it can affect anyone at any time and it isn’t an easy thing speak about.

-I finished my 2013 WQS season of surfing with a World Ranking of 24, but unfortunately due to unexpected health obstacles in 2014 I was unable to compete in all events, finishing with a World Ranking of 39.
+Brittani finished her 2013 WQS competitive surfing campaign with a World Ranking of 24, but unexpected health obstacles in 2014 meant that she was unable to compete in all events, finishing off 2014 with a World Ranking of 39.

-2015 was an extremely difficult year, with life being put on hold due to my health… I required an ileostomy bag for a second time, which ended up being the least of my worries!
-I spent 10 months out of action, and went through several different surgeries and hospital visits.
-In the end I had 20cm’s of my small bowel removed, and had the ileostomy reversed again after 9 months.
+2015 was an extremely difficult year, with life being put on hold yet again due to her health… Brittani required an ileostomy bag for a second time, which ended up being the least of her worries!
+Brittani spent 10 months out of action, fighting her way through several different surgeries and hospital visits.
+After ongoing complications, Brittani had 20cm’s of her small bowel removed, and in late 2015 she had her second ileostomy reversed after 9 months.

-I entered the water again just before the new year with the hope of a fresh start for 2016, but unfortunately those moments of feeling healthy were short lived and my Crohn’s Disease relapsed.
-I started competing again and travelled to various locations overseas, although soon realised my health was deteriorating.
-I persisted and pushed through it for as long as I could, but eventually had no choice but to pull back as my health is my main priority.
-I was lucky enough to represent Australia in the 2016 ISA World Surfing Games held in Costa Rica, and although unwell I managed to make it through six days of surfing and give it all I could on the day!
-I am so thankful to have had the privilege to represent my country doing what I love.
+Brittani entered the water again just before the new year, with the hope of a fresh start for 2016.
+She started competing again and travelled to various locations overseas, although soon realised her health was deteriorating.
+Unfortunately, the moments of feeling healthy were short lived and her Crohn’s Disease relapsed.
+Brittani persisted and pushed through it for as long as she could, even representing Australia in the 2016 ISA World Surfing Games held in Costa Rica where she was unwell but managed to make it through 6 days of surfing in the event to give it her all and represent her country.